stangri/docs.openwrt.melmac.net/brickproof/README.md

 Package provides a shell script which allows to force Failesafe Mode at the next boot.

-You can use `brickproof enable` enable Failesafe Mode at next boot.
+You can use `brickproof enable` to enable Failesafe Mode at next boot.

-You can use `brickproof enable` to disable Failesafe Mode at next boot.
+You can use `brickproof disable` to disable Failesafe Mode at next boot.

 <!-- markdownlint-disable MD033 -->